Best Things To Do In and around Bali Indonesia

 Jatiluwih Rice Terraces (Bali)

 If you are looking for an authentic Indonesian experience with less crowds, Jatiluwih Rice Terraces is the place to be.
-Declared as a UNESCO World Heritage Sight in June 2012, The Jatiluwih rice terraces located in the middle of Bali near Ganung Batukaru, are the best example of Bali’s outstanding picturesque rice fields.
+Declared as a UNESCO World Heritage Site in June 2012, The Jatiluwih rice terraces located in the middle of Bali near Ganung Batukaru, are the best example of Bali’s outstanding picturesque rice fields.

 The Jatiluwih rice terraces comprise over 600 hectares of rice fields following the flowing hillside topography of the Batukaru mountain range.
 These are well-maintained by a traditional water management cooperatives dating back to the 9th century and passing down the generations, known as the Subak irrigation system.